OCHA-DAP/pa-anticipatory-action/analyses/mdg/mdg_plague_exploration.md

 ```

 ### Conclusions
-- Not exceptional that there is one week with cases above std (with current data), see e.g. 2019
+- Not exceptional that there is one week with cases above std (with current data)
 - Need several consecutive weeks above std
+- It works relatively well if you require 3 consecutive weeks, but also activates in the "off season" twice in 2012 where cumulative cases over that period were extremely low.
-- Std also doesn't make much sense with 3 years of data --> could an absolute threshold also be a solution?
+- Because of this, could an absolute threshold also be a solution?

 ### Questions: